Unhappy Circuit

 - Supported by Asia Culture Center

-Chickens that are slaughtered about 65 billion a year, are considered a symbol of the Anthropocene.
-As the era of abundance due to the industrialization of livestock breeding and slaughter continues, we also forget that the meat we commonly encounter in our daily lives was once a living creature.
-In particular, despite occurring in the process of rearing and slaughtering livestock, uncomfortable truths that we have been trying to ignore makes us ask ourselves questions about humanity.
+Chickens, of which about 65 billion are slaughtered each year, are considered a symbol of the Anthropocene.
+In this era of abundance driven by industrialization, we often forget that the meat we face in our daily lives once belonged to living creatures.
+In particular, the uncomfortable truths in the processes of raising and slaughtering livestock—truths we tend to ignore—lead us to question what “humanity” means.

-Artificial intelligence learns human beings through massive amounts of data, and the result reflects humanity like a mirror.
-After all, the chicken dish generated by artificial intelligence is the mirror for humanity that reveals the true nature of humanity behind the abundance of modern human civilization.
+Artificial intelligence learns about human beings through massive amounts of data, and the results reflect humanity like a mirror.
+After all, chicken dishes generated by artificial intelligence become a mirror of humanity, revealing the true nature of human civilization hidden behind its abundance.

-- Images and sounds generated by artificial intelligence that learned human memory
+- Images and sounds generated by artificial intelligence that learned the fragment of human memory

 - 1-channel video, 2-channel sound, 20'